-This year, the winter solstice arrives on December 21, 2017, at 10:29 a.m.
-Chicago time (4:29 p.m.
-Greenwich time).
+Each year in the northern hemisphere, the winter solstice arrives on or around December 21.
 And every year, that’s the day when the Sun leaves fiery Sagittarius and enters earthy Capricorn.

 For those of us living in the northern hemisphere, this brings the official start of winter and the shortest day of the year.
 For those in the southern hemisphere, it brings the first day of summer and the year’s longest day.

 Rebirth Of The Light

 Whatever our local area’s season or clime, this day constitutes one of the four powerful cardinal points of the year and brings us an opportunity to harmonize with the new season.

 For those in northern areas, this day brings the symbolic low point of the Sun, the time of least daylight, making this a time to seek the inner light.
 The Sun appears weak, and with so little external light, we have an opportunity to focus on our inner light because we naturally feel quieter and more peaceful.
 Just as the Sun is being reborn symbolically at this time, we are being reborn spiritually.